Should you put bedding in the horse trailer?

 This trailer’s metal floor usually has mats on top – which will trap any urine that leaks through and likely damage the metal.

 - You might also want to skip shavings in the horse trailer if you are evacuating from a fire area.
 Granted, you may not have time to get everything perfect.
-It’s a remote possibility that an ember could land in your trailer and set things ablaze.
+It’s possible that an ember could land in your trailer and set things ablaze.
 I’ve unfortunately evacuated from more than one fire.
 You might physically be miles from the actual flames, but the embers carry far and wide and can turn bright daylight into the dead of night.

 YES to shavings in the trailer: